scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.typ

 ```

 Now we'll define three different type classes for the three types of variance,
-and define an instance of each for the `Cat` type.
+and define an instance of each for the `Cat` types.

 ```scala mdoc:silent
 trait Inv[A] {